Livingston authorities seek help in solving missing person's case from 2008

 LIVINGSTON PARISH - Authorities with the Livingston Parish Sheriff's Office are still investigating a missing person's case that dates back to over ten years ago.

-According to officials, 58-year-old Barbara Blount went missing in 2008, and detectives are not giving up in their search efforts.
+According to officials, Barbara Blount went missing in 2008 when she was 58 years old, and detectives are not giving up in their search efforts.

 Sheriff Jason Ard is alerting the public as to the basics of the case in hopes that someone will speak up and provide pertinent information in relation to the case.